ChilliCream/graphql-platform/website/src/docs/hotchocolate/v13/server/files.md

 src="https://www.youtube.com/embed/XeF3IuGDq4A"frameborder="0"
 allowfullscreen></iframe>

-> ⚠️ Note: Files can not yet be uploaded through a gateway to stitched services using the `Upload` scalar.
+> Warning: Files can not yet be uploaded through a gateway to stitched services using the `Upload` scalar.

 ### Usage